VoronDesign/VoronUsers/printer_mods/Ellis/Bed_Fans/README.md

 I personally prefer triple/quad fans to avoid any possibility of "tacoing" my bed due to uneven temperatures.

+#### Is "dual control" necessary?

+Almost certainly not.
+I originally set it up that way because it was easier to wire in my particular case.
+But since I had had it set up that way, I took advantage of it to keep my inner fans running a bit lower since the airflow is more channeled.

 #### I insist on running quad fans at 100%, why am I having a bad time?

 No. Stop it.
 Bad.